Decoding Neural Emotion Patterns through Large Language Model Embeddings: Introduction

 \section{Introduction}

 Understanding the neural correlates of emotion has traditionally relied on neuroimaging modalities such as electroencephalography (EEG) and functional magnetic resonance imaging (fMRI) \cite{lindquist2012, vytal2010, murphy2003}.
-These techniques have revealed the involvement of regions like the amygdala, insula, anterior cingulate cortex, and prefrontal cortex across different emotional states \cite{saarimaki2022}.
-Meta-analyses of neuroimaging studies have consistently identified these key regions across diverse emotional paradigms, with the amygdala showing particular importance for threat detection and fear processing \cite{phillips2003}, while the anterior cingulate cortex and insula demonstrate critical roles in emotional awareness and interoceptive processing \cite{sliz2012, ibrahim2022}.
-However, traditional neuroimaging approaches face significant limitations including high costs, restricted accessibility, controlled laboratory requirements, and limited ecological validity when studying naturalistic emotional expression \cite{drevets2001, hastings2004}.
-The increasing availability of digital text data presents unprecedented opportunities for emotion-brain mapping that could overcome these existing constraints. \\
+These approaches have identified key regions such as the amygdala, insula, anterior cingulate cortex, and prefrontal cortex as central to emotional processing \cite{saarimaki2022, phillips2003, sliz2012, ibrahim2022}.
+However, neuroimaging studies face substantial challenges including high cost, limited accessibility, controlled laboratory constraints, and reduced ecological validity when studying naturalistic emotion \cite{drevets2001, hastings2004}.
+Consequently, there is growing interest in computational alternatives capable of mapping emotion-brain relationships using naturalistic data sources such as text. \\

-Caucheteux \emph{et al.} \cite{caucheteux2022} demonstrated that large language model (LLM) embeddings align with human brain activity without fine-tuning, showing that pre-trained language models inherently capture aspects of neural language representations.
-This foundational work was extended by Toneva \emph{et al.} \cite{toneva2022}, who introduced the concept of brain embeddings, highlighting the geometric alignment between the representational spaces of LLMs and brain activity during reading and listening tasks. \\

-Further evidence of this alignment comes from Schrimpf \emph{et al.} \cite{schrimpf2021}, who showed that artificial neural networks, especially transformer-based architectures as used in LLMs, can predict human neural responses to language with remarkable accuracy.
-These findings collectively support the feasibility of leveraging LLM-derived embeddings to model brain activity, suggesting that the semantic representations learned by these models may reflect fundamental aspects of how the human brain processes language and emotion. \\